List of Farm to Market Roads in Texas (2300–2399): FM 2351

-Farm to Market Road 2351 (FM 2351) is located in Harris and Galveston counties in the southwestern Greater Houston area.
+Farm to Market Road 2351 (FM 2351) is located in Harris and Galveston counties in the southeastern Greater Houston area.

 FM 2351 begins at the Brazoria–Galveston county line in Friendswood; the road continues into Brazoria County through Pearland as Brazoria County Road 129.
 The highway travels through Friendswood as Edgewood Avenue and intersects FM 518 near the center of town.
 FM 2351 crosses Clear Creek and crosses into Harris County before entering Houston at an intersection with Beamer Road.
 In Houston, the highway travels along Clear Lake City Boulevard and intersects I-45 before ending at an intersection with SH 3.

 The current FM 2351 was designated on January 24, 1959, running from FM 518 at Friendswood southwestward to the Brazoria County line at a distance of 1.7 mi.
 The highway was extended 1.5 mi northeast of FM 518 to a point 0.5 mi north of Clear Creek on May 6, 1964.
 FM 2351 was extended 3.0 mi northeastward to SH 3 on June 1, 1965.
 An extension to SH 146 at Shoreacres was proposed on December 21, 1987, but was never built.
 The route was redesignated Urban Road 2351 (UR 2351) on June 27, 1995.
 The designation reverted to FM 2351 with the elimination of the Urban Road system on November 15, 2018.